-What uptime does the provider promise?
-Can they ensure you’ll have high audio quality on your calls?
+What uptime does the provider deliver?
+Can they ensure you’ll have availability of phone service?
 Check out your provider’s status page.
 For Nextiva, you can check status.nextiva.com.
-Nextiva offers 99.999% uptime with zero outages in 2018, 2019, and 2020.

 High availability is possible using data centers located strategically across the United States.
 All of which are equipped with uninterruptible power and have gigabit fiber-optic network connections.